 Yom Kippur, the Day of Atonement. is widely considered the holiest day of the year in the Jewish calendar.
 It is being observed this year from around sunset on Wednesday, Oct.
 1, until after nightfall ...

-Yom Kippur, the holiest day in the Jewish calendar is here, and will include a day of fasting, prayer and repentance.
+The holiest day in the Jewish calendar is here, and will include a day of fasting, prayer and repentance.
+Yom Kippur is the day-long fast that comes a week after Rosh Hashanah.
+These special dates are ...